phucide/Web-Application-Development/README.md

 1. Add function that admin can upload product introduction video.
 2. Customers can give their reviews of purchased products.
 3. Develop email account confirmation instead of confirming from the admin.
-4. Develop a dilivery system inside the shopping website.
+4. Develop a delivery system inside the shopping website.
 5. Add function that customer can make order, and develop the reporting order function.

 # 6. References